 “To receive this at this stage in my life is extraordinary, and at this time in the industry when these things are going on and for this role,” Kidman said tearfully as she accepted the award for best female actor in a TV movie or limited series for her role in “Big Little Lies.”

-The actress, who won the award for her portrayal of “Celeste,” a mother trying to escape an abusive marriage on the hit HBO series, gave a shout out to seasoned stars like Meryl Streep, Susan Sarandon and Jessica Lange whom she credits with being mentors to her over the years.
-Kidman gave a similar rousing speech at the Golden Globes earlier this month, thanking her mother who was an advocate for the women’s movement.
+The actress gave a shoutout to seasoned stars like Meryl Streep, Susan Sarandon and Jessica Lange, whom she credits with being mentors to her over the years.
+Kidman gave a similar rousing speech at the Golden Globes in January, thanking her mother, who was an advocate for the women’s movement.

-“I want to thank you all for your trailblazing performances you’ve given over your career and how wonderful it is that our careers today can go beyond 40-years-old,” she said.
+“I want to thank you all for your trailblazing performances you’ve given over your career and how wonderful it is that our careers today can go beyond 40 years old,” she said.
 “Twenty years ago, we were pretty washed up by this stage in our lives, so that’s not the case now.
-We’ve proven, and these actresses and so many more, are proving that we are potent and powerful and viable,” she added.
+We’ve proven, and these actresses and so many more, are proving that we are potent and powerful and viable.”

-And other women are getting re-energized in their own career paths by becoming more entrepreneurial, carving out meaningful careers they’ve always dreamed of.
+And other middle-aged women are also getting a second wind in their own career paths by becoming more entrepreneurial, carving out meaningful careers they’ve always dreamed of.

 Just ask Gwen Wunderlich, 42, a powerhouse New York City PR maven who was inspired to help women her age restart their careers after losing jobs or just feeling plain lost.
-She founded The Enternship program in 2015 with her business partner Dara Kaplan, a paid, six-week internship-like program that helped women over 40 get back to work, rebrand themselves using social media, and become entrepreneurial.
+In 2015, she and her business partner Dara Kaplan founded The Enternship, a paid, six-week internship-like program that helped women over 40 get back to work, rebrand themselves using social media, and become entrepreneurial.

 “I was so moved by Oprah’s [Golden Globes] speech.
 Women are being united and invigorated, and changing the game.
 It’s a great time to be a woman,” she says.

-Others, like Miami-based Kelley Kosow, 57, a former lawyer and stay-at-home mom turned self-help guru discovered her true passion was giving other people advice, so she became a certified life coach in her 40s.
+Miami-based Kelley Kosow, 57, a former lawyer and stay-at-home mom turned self-help guru, discovered her true passion was giving other people advice — so she became a certified life coach in her 40s.
 She started up her own business in 2005, and recently launched her first book, “The Integrity Advantage.”